- Home

 The amount of money you’ll receive through Universal Credit is made up of two main parts, the Standard Allowance and any extra amounts you’re eligible for.
 These extra amounts are for if you have children, need help with childcare costs, have a disability or health condition or if you need help with housing costs.

-The Standard Allowance varies depending on your age, and personal circumstances:
+The Standard Allowance varies depending on your age and personal circumstances, and for the 2025/26 tax year are as follows:

 The ins and outs of Universal Credit can be complicated, but you can read more about it in our guides Everything you need to know about Universal Credit and Claiming joint Universal Credit as a couple.